 The millennial generation think of relocating 3-5 years into their career, understanding that international experience is faster to career progression.
 Even professionals aged 31-50 years old would consider moving from one overseas opportunity to another, and not returning to their home countries until retirement

 37% of professionals found their job abroad via a recruitment consultancy or were headhunted

-The report was compiled with the help from European business school (ESCP) and is based on a major online survey which attracted 2,051 respondents, spanning across 99 countries.Posted about 5 years ago
+The report was compiled with the help from European business school (ESCP) and is based on a major online survey which attracted 2,051 respondents, spanning across 99 countries.Posted over 5 years ago